 Net assets with donor restrictions.
 Net assets subject to stipulations imposed by donors, and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of Nourish or by the passage of time.
 Other donor restrictions are perpetual in nature, where by the donor has stipulated the funds be maintained in perpetuity.
-Nourish reports contributions restricted by donors as increases in net assets with donor restrictions if they are received with donor stipulations that limit the use of the donated assets.
-When a donor restriction expires, that is, when a stipulated time restriction ends, or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions.
+Nourish reports contributions restricted by donors as increases in net assets without donor restrictions if the restrictions expire (that is, when a stipulated time restriction ends or purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
+All other donor-restricted contributions are reported as increases in net assets with donor restrictions, depending on the nature of the restrictions.
+When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.

-Revenue and revenue recognition.
+Revenue and Revenue Recognition.
 Meal contributions, grants and contributions are recognized when the cash or donated asset has been received.
 Donated investments and other noncash donations are recorded as contributions at their fair values at the date of donation.

-Donated Goods and Services.
-In-kind contributions are reflected as revenue and expense in the statement of activities at their fair market value in the period received.
+Contributed Non-Financial Assets.
+Contributed non-financial assets are reflected as revenue and expense in the statement of activities at their fair market value in the period received.
 Donated goods included food donations valued at fair value.
 Volunteers contribute significant amounts of time to Nourish's program services, administration, and fundraising and development activities; however, the financial statements do not reflect the value of these contributed services pursuant to the modified cash basis of accounting.